Neutral / cushion / high arch

 The Salomon Speedcross 4 GTX has a standard running shoe length.
 The available width for the men and women’s versions is medium.
 It welcomes the runners who have medium sized feet.
 The semi-curved shape of this shoe adheres nicely to the curve of the human foot.

-Wet Traction Contagrip® is the technology used for the outsole unit of the Speedcross 4 GTX.
+Same as in the popular Salomon Speedcross 5, Wet Traction Contagrip® is the technology used for the outsole unit of the Speedcross 4 GTX.
 Durable rubber covers the mid-sole and protects it from wear and tear.
 Gripping lugs that face different directions provide heightened traction over different types of surfaces.
 This material has been enhanced to function well in mud or puddles, basically preventing slippage.

 Injected EVA is a lightweight but responsive underfoot cushioning unit that’s meant to carry the foot and keep it comfortable at all times.
 It runs the entire length of the Salomon Speedcross 4 GTX.